bocchino/AppleCore/README.txt

 To set up your Apple II system, you need to make a DOS 3.3 disk with the AppleCore Virtual Machine (AVM) runtime files on it, as well as any library files that you need to include in your programs.
-If you use Virtual ][, the easiest way to do this is to drag the disk image
+If you use Virtual ][ you can just use the disk image
-${APPLECORE}/DOS3.3/LIB.v2d into the virtual disk drive.
-You should see the files AVM.PROLOGUE, AVM.1, AVM.2, AVM.3.BINOP, AVM.4.UNOP, and
-AVM.5.BUILT.IN already on the disk.
+${APPLECORE}/DOS3.3/LIB.v2d.
+If you boot DOS 3,3, drag that image into the virtual disk drive, and type CATALOG, you should see the files AVM.PROLOGUE, AVM.1, AVM.2, AVM.3.BINOP, AVM.4.UNOP, and AVM.5.BUILT.IN already on the disk.
 Also, the ACC.v2d disk contains library files such as files STRING and IO that are included by some of the examples.